balshetzer/plover_dict_converter/README.md

 You may want to see the report (or not).

+There is also a script to convert from a plover json dictionary to an RTF/CRE dictionary that, in theory, could be imported by any other CAT program.

+Make sure the command like is correct because the output file will be overwritten without warning: python convert_json_to_rtfcre_dict.py <input json file> <output rtf file>

 This is a first draft and needs some cleanup and improvement in usability.